End Activity Session (Day 3)

 - Using

-statements for decision making - Using
+if/elif/elsestatements for decision making - Using

-loops to iterate through data - Combining control flows with data analysis
+forloops to iterate through data - Combining control flows with data analysis

 - Using